Skip to content

 5. How to respond to BPD silent treatment?

-The silent treatment is a refusal to communicate verbally with another person.
-People who use the silent treatment may even refuse to acknowledge the presence of the other person.
-How a person responds to silent treatment depends on whether or not their partner is being abusive.
+Giving someone the quiet treatment is not speaking to them verbally.
+Silent treatment might include refusing to acknowledge the other person’s existence.
+How a person responds to silent treatment depends on whether or not their partner is abusive.

 Sources